Charanjitsingh1991/blog-nodejs-angularjs-mongodb/readme.md

+The complete Blog with login and publish articles and Perform actions CRUD using Angularjs, Nodejs with the help oh Expressjs and Mongodb
+Author:- Charanjit Singh
+For More Programming Visit:- https://tutsin.in

 # packaged angular-route

 This repo is for distribution on `npm` and `bower`.
 The source for this module is in the